dspavankumar/keras-kaldi/README.md

 5. LSTM (3 hidden layers of 256 nodes, Tanh activations, LDA+MLLT alignments): 23.06%

+## Notes

+1. If using ReLU activations in LSTM, use Tensorflow backend.

+2. Initialise Tensorflow with the correct GPU memory fraction.

 ## Contributors

 D S Pavan Kumar

 dspavankumar [at] gmail [dot] com

+##Acknowledgements

+Thanks Ram, Naresh, Tejas and Veera for suggesting improvements and debugging.

 ## License

 GNU GPL v3